Settings and Security

 TAP: Introduction and Registering

 You can’t file income tax returns in TAP.
 See Free File (for many individuals) and the E-File page for options.
-You can make income tax payments in TAP (need a TAP account) or through another method like Quick Pay (no special account needed).
+You can make income tax payments in TAP (if you have a TAP account) or through another method like Quick Pay (no special account needed).
 See E-Pay.

 Why you should use TAP